ynotstartups/notes/notes/rss.md

 The most amazing thing of newsboat is that it can take the output of a [program](https://newsboat.org/releases/2.27/docs/newsboat.html#_scripts_and_filters_snownews_extensions) as a RSS feed.

 See below for example of using python web scraping to generate RSS feed.

-## Some learnings after started using RSS feed

-- Did you know you can subscribe to a specific playlist instead of a whole channel, why didn't youtube provide this functionality?
-- Little python scripting can save me so much time and effort, the return of investment for these scripts are super high.
-- I can finally keep track of the different engineering blogs, github's engineering blog, or individual bloggers.
-- Turns out Podcasts are always distributed using RSS!

 ## Getting Barbican's Monday Movie Example